cmcmarrow/backrooms/README.rst

 ##################
-Backrooms - v0.1.0
+Backrooms - v0.2.0
 ##################

 ********
 Warning!
 ********
 Backrooms is still in Development Status Alpha!
-This means backwards compatibility break can and will happen!
-The core idea of the language has been laid out but expect rules “instructions" to change.
-Also some rules have not been implement yet.
+This means rules "intrusions" MAY still change!
+But the Esolang is close to being finalized.

 *****